LukasT96/tas-fishing-assistant/README.md

 ## Overview

-The Tasmania Fishing Assistant is an intelligent question-answering system that helps users understand fishing regulations and legal requirements in Tasmania.
+The Tasmania Fishing Assistant is an intelligent question-answering system that helps users understand fishing regulations, plan fishing trips, and check weather conditions in Tasmania.
 It uses:

 1. **RAG (Retrieval Augmented Generation)**: Searches ~20 pages of official fishing documents to answer regulatory questions
-2. **Tool Calling**: Uses a legal size checker to verify if caught fish meet minimum size requirements
+2. **Weather Tool Calling**: Provides multi-day weather forecasts with fishing condition assessments and trip planning recommendations
 3. **Prompt-Driven Routing**: An LLM-based router (no hard-coded rules) intelligently decides when to use documents, tools, or both

 The system **always grounds its answers** by citing sources from documents or displaying tool results.